Review Process

 Molecular Medicine

-Holger Willenbring, Co-Chair, Julie Sneddon, Co-Chair
+Holger Willenbring, Co-Chair; Julie Sneddon, Co-Chair

 The Molecular Medicine Committee reviews basic and translational science applications in subject areas not related to cancer, HIV/AIDS, and neurosciences.
 Studies are basic cell and molecular biology, and disease-related translational studies.
 Studies encompassing genetics and genetic epidemiology are also included.